Like moths to a flame, millions of people visit NYC every year for a chance to catch a glimpse of the world-famous views of New York City.

 Cantor Roof Garden at the Met

-The Metropolitan Museum of Modern Art (better known as the Met) is often considered the best museum in New York City.
+The Metropolitan Museum of Art (better known as the Met) is often considered the best museum in New York City.

 But the best part?
 The Met is located within Central Park, so you can bet the museum’s rooftop bar has some speculator NYC views.